 As all of this information is streamlined and aggregated into a single place, however, you get a much clearer look at who your most high-value audiences really are.
 This can be crucial to help you determine who you want to be targeting moving forward, allowing you to optimize your campaigns and the customer journey further.

 Most Customer Data Platform tools have information that’s updated in real-time, allowing you to take note of shifts in audience behavior and segments as they emerge.

-This level of information allows you to create and target audience segments as they’re emerging, allowing you to more effectively reach a larger percentage of your leads and audiences with hyper-targeted messaging that can push them closer to the end goal of purchasing.
+This level of information allows you to create and target audience segments as they emerge, allowing you to more effectively reach a larger percentage of your leads and audiences with hyper-targeted messaging that can push them closer to the end goal of purchasing.

 Give Your Client-Facing Team Members Additional Data

 Your sales and customer service team members are great with people.
 They’re good at reading people, even through an email or over the phone, almost with gut instincts that are right more often than not.